joshraphael/ra4111/DESIGN.md

 ![completelevel5](badges/img/Level6.png "Complete Level 5")

-Complete level 5 and buy the lift pass for level 6 in one session
+Complete level 5 and buy the lift pass for level 6 without using passwords

 Conditions:
 1. Start game with no levels completed